Sept. 6, 2025 - Freedomain Radio - Stefan Molyneux

 My swearing was not responding to your argument.

-I responded to tons I responded to tons of arguments without swearing.
+I responded to tons of arguments without swearing.

 And I wasn't swearing at you, of course.

-And he wrote, uh fair enough, I definitely was trying to frustrate you.
+I definitely was trying to frustrate you.

-Maybe I need to work on my questions slash arguments.
+Maybe I need to work on my questions/slash arguments.

-I was on the call with you, he said, earbuds in, eyes closed, listening as intently to Every word as I possibly can.
+He said, earbuds in, eyes closed, listening as intently to every word as I possibly can.

-I kept saying that dieting means reducing food intake, and you kept saying, Well, you have to eat something.
+I kept saying that dieting means reducing food intake.

 Total straw man.

-I said, Yeah, but the first time you asked, I wasn't suggesting you were saying to eat no food.
+I said, yeah, but the first time you asked, I wasn't suggesting you were saying to eat no food.

-Me saying, but you still have to eat things or can't eat nothing meant that a diet by omission of some item still requires consistent positive virtue of going to the store buying non-sugary items, or making smaller meals, setting a timer on when you can eat, tracking your calories, weighing yourself, etc.
+Me saying, but you still have to eat things or can't eat nothing meant that a diet by omission of some item still requires consistent positive virtue of going to the store, buying non-sugary items or making smaller meals, setting a timer on when you can eat, tracking your calories, weighing yourself, etc.

-That's where the virtue would be, not simply not eating some things, even if it meant the success of the diet, and even if the action is the same as you suggest.
+That's where the virtue would be, not simply not eating some things, even if it meant the success of the diet and even if the action is the same as you suggest.

 I think the response your AI gave summed it up perfectly.